brumik/obsidian-ollama-chat/README.md

 ## Requirements:

-Indexing is slow and hard to do in JS.
-Therefore you will need to run a lightweight python server to do the indexing for you next to your ollama.

-For more information about progress and install see: https://github.com/brumik/ollama-obsidian-indexer
+This branch tries to do indexing in JS/Node.
+This means that the plugin is bit slow to startup since the index is created on startup and file cache is not implemented yet, but you do not need to run a python server and you can just use ollama directly from your app.

 ## Features: